nbecu/SGE/README.md

 ## Future plan
 - [ ] add a method "displayBorderPov" (similar to SGEntity>displayPov)
+_ [ ] create a POV system to manage groups of symbologies
 - [ ] correct the zoom
 - [ ] unify font style sheets for SGEndGameRule
 - [ ] add a modeler style sheet config methods for gameSpaces who don't have yet